KazaiMazai/Crocodil/README.md

 ## Thread Safety
-Crocodil’s DI container uses a dedicated concurrent queue with synchronization:
+Crocodil’s DI container uses a dedicated concurrent queue with synchronization.

 > [!WARNING]
 > The DI container is thread-safe.
 However, the dependencies themselves must be made thread-safe by the developer.